 - Balance each meal and snack: A healthy balance of carbs, fats, and protein, along with some non-starchy vegetables is the most ideal combination of meals and snacks.

 - Mix up your proteins: include a variety of plant-based protein sources in your diet.
 It will ensure that you are getting essential amino acids in the required amounts for optimal health.

 - Monitor your blood sugar regularly: If you have diabetes, and are following a vegan diet, you should check your blood sugar regularly to stay aware of the fluctuations in your blood sugar levels.

 - Supplement wisely: If your doctor suggests, take the supplements.
 At times, your diet might not be able to fulfill the exact requirements of different nutrients.
-It is ok to include a few supplements like iron, B12, Vitamin D to ensure your body is never nutrient deficient.
+It is ok to include supplements like iron, B12, and Vitamin D to ensure your body is never nutrient deficient.

 KETO DIET AND ITS EFFECTS

 A Keto diet is a high-fat, low-carb diet.
 It promises quick weight loss.
-However, health experts worry about the side effects and complications are way more than its benefits.
+However, health experts worry about the side effects and complications are way more than their benefits.

 - The Keto Flu: Keto Flu usually happens in the early stages of commencing the Keto Diet.
 It includes headaches, nausea, fatigue, and diarrhea.

 - Constipation: your body is losing water weight which means you are clogging your pipes

 - increased risk of kidney stones: High intake of animal proteins can increase both calcium and uric acid levels in urine.
 As these levels rise, so does your risk of developing kidney stones.

 - increase your cholesterol: keto diet involves getting up to 85% of your daily calories from fat.
 This means the diet isn’t exactly heart-healthy.